Rustemi Kreshnik

-Rustemi Kreshnik (Kreshnik Rrustemi; born April 29, 1984) was a Belgian kickboxer who competed in the heavyweight division.
-Having moved to Belgium from Kosovo as a youngster, Kreshnik began training in Muay Thai and kickboxing while working as a bouncer.
+Rustemi Kreshnik (Kreshnik Rrustemi; born April 29, 1984) is a Belgian kickboxer who competed in the heavyweight division.
+Having moved to Belgium from Kosovo (then part of Yugoslavia) as a youngster, Kreshnik began training in Muay Thai and kickboxing while working as a bouncer.
 He turned professional in 2003 and rose to prominence by claiming the Belgian and Benelux titles before going on to become a gatekeeper in the It's Showtime promotion from 2009 until the organization's demise in 2012.

 Career

 Early career (2003–2008)

 Kreshnik was born in the city of Peć in the now disputed territory of Kosovo.
 He spent the first years of his life there and rather surprisingly his first love was skiing, not fighting.
 In 1998, he left Peć to live with his sister in the city of Antwerp in Belgium.
 Growing up in Belgium, after initially struggling with the language, he started training as a mechanic with his future seemingly in the auto trade industry.
 To supplant his income, he also worked nights at a local club that was no stranger to trouble.
 At one of these nights, he met his future trainers Peter Lamberts and Omar Bel Hadi who invited him to their Muay Thai club where he started training in the art.